top of page

 If this is the case with your campaigns, consider adjusting your targeting and/or ad copy in an effort to reach a more niche audience that is likely to convert.

-4. Changes to the Website or Landing Page:
+4. Changes to Website or Landing Page:

-Here's related information that you may also find helpful – How Facebook Ads Retargeting Helps to Increase Leads and Sales?
+Here's related information that you may find helpful – How Facebook Ads Retargeting Helps to Increase Leads and Sales?

 P.S: Visit Digital Marketing Forum that answers [most un-answered] questions.